raphaelschaad/notes/git-cheat-sheet.md

     > git log --all --author="Raphael" # Show commits by author (across all branches)

 # Git bisect'ing bugs
-    > git bisect start # cd to repo's root folder first
+    > git bisect start # Ensure to be in the repo's root folder.
-    > git bisect bad # Current version is bad
+    > git bisect bad # Mark currently checked-out commit as bad.
-    > git bisect good 1.19.0 # 1.19.0 is known to be good
+    > git checkout <COMMIT> # Checkout last known commit to be good; can also directly `> git bisect good <COMMIT>`.
+    > git bisect good # Mark currently checked-out commit as good to start the guided process.

 # Moving local commits from main to feature branch
     ... local commits on main ...